Eliminating the Barriers: Demystifying Wi-Fi Baseband Design and Introducing the PicoScenes Wi-Fi Sensing Platform: QCA9300 Hardware Architecture

-\textit{Digital Baseband} deals with the OFDM communication, such as Fast Fourier Transformation (FFT) and inverse FFT (IFFT) pair, cyclic prefix insertion/removal, and packet detection, BCC/LDPC encoding, modulation, interleaving, \etc.
+The \textit{digital baseband} stage deals with the discrete complex baseband signals.
+It is composed of the fast Fourier transform (FFT) and inverse FFT (IFFT) pairs, 802.11 packet generation and detection, channel estimation, the Rx state machine, forward error correction (FEC) codecs, \etc.

-On the boundary between the digital baseband and the analog baseband, lay a pair of analog digital conversion (ADC) and digital analog conversion (DAC).

-\textit{Analog Baseband} mainly copes with the sampling and filtering.
-The 40MHz crystal oscillator drives the Baseband phase-locked loop (PLL), which feeds different frequencies to DAC and ADC, both of which are several times higher than the signal.
-This somewhat strange clocking plan will be detailed later.
-Both BIQUAD1 and BIQUAD2 are active-RC low pass filters with runtime reconfigurability, and BIQUAD1 is shared between Tx and Rx paths.
-In Tx path, the notch filter, BIQUAD1 and voltage to current converter (V2I) form a second-ordered Butterworth filter.
-This filter serves as the reconstruction filter which removes the spectral images caused by DAC.
-In Rx path, the current to voltage converter (I2V), BIQUAD1 and BIQUAD2 form a fifth-ordered Butterworth filter.
-This filter is primarily used as the pre-ADC anti-aliasing filter but also as the adjacent channel rejection (ACR) filter.
+The \textit{analog baseband} stage performs signal sampling and filtering.
+The 40 MHz crystal local oscillator (LO), denoted by ``40 MHz xtal.'', drives the baseband phase-locked loop (PLL), which then feeds a group of synchronized timing signals to the digital-to-analog converters (DACs), analog-to-digital converters (ADCs) and the digital baseband.
+The Tx and Rx paths have different filtering settings.
+In the Tx path, denoted by the red signal route in Fig.~\ref{fig:architecture}, the voltage-to-current converter (V2I), notch filter and BIQUAD1 (an active-RC based reconfigurable filter) form a second-order Butterworth filter, which serves as the DAC reconstruction filter.
+In the Rx path, denoted by the blue signal route in Fig.~\ref{fig:architecture}, the current-to-voltage converter (I2V), BIQUAD1 and BIQUAD2 (another reconfigurable filter) form a fifth-order Butterworth filter, which serves as the ADC anti-aliasing filter and the adjacent channel rejection (ACR) filter.
+It is worth noting that the ADC/DAC pairs sample the in-phase and quadrature (I/Q) signals separately; therefore, all filters in the I-path have their mirrors in the Q-path.

-\textit{Analog Passband} is primarily in charge of the synthesis of carrier frequency, up/down frequency conversion, power amplification of Tx and Rx paths, and switching control of the antenna.
-The QCA9300 generates carrier frequencies for both 2.4GHz and 5GHz bands from a single synthesizer.
-This smart design will also be detailed later.
+The \textit{analog passband} stage is a rather conventional RF frontend circuit.
+It performs the carrier frequency synthesis, up/down-conversion, power amplification and antenna switch control.
+The QCA9300 uses a single frequency synthesizer to generate the carrier frequencies of both the 2.4 and 5 GHz Wi-Fi bands.